 OBESSU, in order to encourage building bridges between migrant children and their peers in secondary schools, decided to launch the project “Seeds for Integration”.
 The main idea is to provide small, medium and large seed-grants to secondary school student unions, or to independent groups representing the school’s students, to come up with creative initiatives along the topic of the educational inclusion of migrant and refugee children.
 As such students are providing solutions for students.

-On a local level, secondary school student groups can apply for a small scale grant of maximum 500 Euros.
-On a regional level, project teams composed of students from different secondary schools or Regional School Student Unions can apply for a medium scale grant of maximum 1000 Euros.
-On a national level, only OBESSU Member, Candidate and Affiliate Organisations can apply for a large scale grant of maximum 2500 Euros.
+On a local or regional level, project teams composed of students from different secondary schools or Regional School Student Unions can apply for a medium scale grant of maximum 1000 Euros.
+On a national level, only OBESSU Member, Candidate and Affiliate Organisations can apply for a large scale grant of maximum 4.000 Euros.

 “Seeds for Integration” is running from July 2016 until December 2019.
 For more information on the project and on how to apply for funding please consult the website: www.seedsforintegration.org